 It's so easy to be put off for a lifetime just because of one bad experience when young; just think of all the folk who hate lettuce salads; so hard to get fresh greens.
 As a child I was once forced to eat old broad beans; refused to touch them for fifty years; now I've discovered that fresh, they are absolutely lovely vegetable protein.
 And it's the same with what we call aubergine in Holland; but this fried eggplant recipe is one of my great favourites.

-One of the carotenes is especially good for lowering cholesterol.
+One of the carotenes in eggplant is especially good for lowering cholesterol.

 Corn and beans is as old as Methuselah.
 A variation I much prefer is corn and chickpeas, in particular with hummus.